bxparks/AceTimeValidation/validation/README.md

 ## How to Run

-- Update the `zonedb` versions of various libraries: AceTime, acetimec, acetimego, acetimepy
+- Update the `zonedb` versions of various dependent libraries:
+    - AceTime
+    - acetimec
+    - acetimego
+    - acetimepy
 - Recompile the `tools` binaries to pick up the latest TZDB version.
     - `$ cd ../tools`
     - `$ make clean`